azavea/raster-vision/docs/experiments.rst

 ExperimentConfig
 ----------------

-An experiment a sequence of commands that represents a machine learning workflow.
+An experiment is a sequence of commands that represents a machine learning workflow.
 The way those workflows are configured is by constructing an ``ExperimentConfig``.
 An ``ExperimentConfig`` is what is returned from the experiment methods of an ``ExperimentSet``, and are used by Raster Vision to determine what and how :ref:`commands` will be run.
 While the